OREL-group/Phylogenetically-Mixed-Architectures/README.md

 Towards embodied computational agent architectures using agentic coding.

-All agentic coding conducted in CoPilot and Claude.
+All agentic coding conducted in CoPilot, Gemini, and Claude.

+Preprint is published on [Preprints.org](https://www.preprints.org/manuscript/202604.0704)